evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-2.md

 When the caravan arrives, they are met with the sight a dying village.
 Villagers, clad in rags, are seen roaming the streets, or sleeping in alleyways.
-Nearly everyone appears to be sleep deprived,[^0] and some even have physical wounds.
+Nearly everyone appears to be sleep deprived, and some even have physical wounds.[^ill]

 Professor Birchwell delegates assignments to the group.
 The PCs are to question the more salient locals, to determine what they think the cause of their sickness is.
 They are also tasked with finding the village leader, and getting his opinion.

-After this, Professor Birchwell wanders off into the village.[^1] If the PCs attempt to trail him, they lose sight of him in the crowd.
+After this, Professor Birchwell wanders off into the village.[^prof] If the PCs attempt to trail him, they lose sight of him in the crowd.

 ~~~